arandomboiisme.github.io

 )

-I then had to read the command's output in a loop until it had no more frames to give me, after which I could clear the terminal and exit the program.
+Next, I had to read the command's output in a loop until it had no more frames to give me, after which I could clear the terminal and exit the program.
 My knowledge of bmp format parsing came in handy here.

 def process_video_frames():